couchbaselabs/ansible-couchbase-server/examples/README_VAGRANT.md

 automate the deployment of Couchbase Server Enterprise Edition using [Ansible](http://www.ansibleworks.com/).
 These are the instructions for deploying a development cluster with Vagrant and VirtualBox.

-The documentation and scripts are just a starting point designed to both help familiarize you with using Ansible to quickly bootstrap a virtualized Couchbase Server environment for development or evaluation.

-You may wish to expand on them and customize them with additional features specific to your needs for other purposes.

 ## Vagrant Development Cluster